Genna's Cocktail Lounge an outlier when it comes to requiring customers be vaccinated

-Kristi Genna, owner of Genna's Cocktail Lounge on Capitol Square, is requiring people to show proof of COVID-19 vaccination if they want to enter her bar.
+Genna's Cocktail Lounge on Capitol Square is requiring people to show proof of COVID-19 vaccination if they want to enter the bar.

 That mandate, which is the law in cities like New York and Los Angeles, makes her an outlier in Madison.

 "I know some people will be like, 'Well, we'll never go there again,' but you know what?
-I don't care," Genna said.
+I don't care," owner Kristi Genna said.
 "We hope this encourages more people to get vaccinated."

-Since late August, the Overture Center and many other local music venues have been requiring that patrons show proof of vaccination or a negative COVID-19 test result from within the last 72 hours.
+Since late August, the Overture Center and many other local music venues have been requiring patrons to show proof of vaccination or a negative COVID-19 test result from within the last 72 hours.

 Other bar owners haven't followed suit, and a few who were contacted for this story didn't want to be quoted.
 The issue is too volatile, they said.